 #1 Bring in Light – Fixtures, Light Bulbs, Sun Tubes

 Light is extremely important to home buyers.
 The brighter you can make your house seem, whether that be with high wattage light bulbs, more fixtures or sun tubes, the more money your house will be worth.
 We always recommend replacing low wattage light bulbs with the highest wattage bulbs the fixture will take and adding lighting to dark areas.
-Sun tubes are a great way to naturally brighten dark areas for a much lower cost than a skylight.
+Sun tubes are a great way to naturally brighten dark areas for a much lower cost than a skylight, and of course, one of the amazing Dutch Clocks on the wall can look amazing.

 #2 Replace Your Front Door